dmlc/xgboost/guide/README.md

 nodes (selected using a ring replication strategy).
 The checkpoint is only saved in the memory without touching the disk which makes rabit programs more efficient.
 User is encouraged to use ```global_model``` only when is sufficient for better efficiency.

+To enable a model class to be checked pointed, user can implement a [serialization interface](../include/rabit_serialization.h).
+The serialization interface already provide serialization functions of STL vector and string.
+For python API, user can checkpoint any python object that can be pickled.

 There is a special Checkpoint function called [LazyCheckpoint](http://homes.cs.washington.edu/~tqchen/rabit/doc/namespacerabit.html#a99f74c357afa5fba2c80cc0363e4e459), which can be used for ```global_model``` only cases under certain condition.
 When LazyCheckpoint is called, no action is taken and the rabit engine only remembers the pointer to the model.